top of page

 How Can Therapy Help?

-We get in to therapy to get out of therapy, and it should always be a revolving door.
-Sometimes we can experience difficult things and continue to easily function, and sometimes it feels like the smallest things have the greatest impact.
-Even if we have made peace with people and events in our life that have impacted us, the feelings we experienced during difficult situations in our past can continue to re-emerge.
-This can be caused by a new activating scenario or a new awareness due to reflection, a new stage of development for children and adolescents, or a re-surfacing memory.
+Sometimes you can experience difficult things and continue to easily function, and sometimes it feels like the smallest things have the greatest impact.
+Even if you have made peace with people and events in your life that have impacted you, the feelings you experienced during difficult situations in your past can continue to re-emerge.
+This can be caused by a new activating scenario, a new awareness due to reflection, a new stage of development for children and adolescents, or a re-surfacing memory.

 I utilize a variety of therapeutic practices to meet the unique needs of each child and family including; Internal Family Systems Therapy, Mindfulness, Somatic (Body) and Polyvagal Therapy, Trauma Informed Cognitive Behavioral Therapy, Narrative Therapy, Dialectical Behavioral Therapy and Play.